The Girl behind the Mirror

 “There’s an interesting little shop down that alleyway,” Lucy continued.
 “Can we take a quick look?
 Pleeease?
 Maybe we’ll find a dressing table in there?”

 Lucy’s mum sighed.
-They had just spent a whole morning looking for dressing table for Lucy’s room, to no avail.
+They had just spent a whole morning looking for a dressing table for Lucy’s room, to no avail.
 Everything they looked at had not been good enough for Lucy.

 “It’s too small!” she complained about one of them that looked perfect to mum.